Wedding at the Renaissance Hotel Minneapolis

 Rehearsal Dinner

-If you want to gather your family a day prior to your event, hosting a rehearsal dinner in the same place where you would get ready the next morning present some obvious advantages.
+If you want to gather your family a day prior to your event, hosting a rehearsal dinner in the same place where you would get ready the next morning presents some obvious advantages.

 Activity for your guests to do

-The day after witnessing your engagement, your families might want to enjoy the city.
-The Guthrie Theater, the Mill City Museum, the Stone Arch Bridge, the Walker Art Center, the MAC, the Mall of America, U.S. Bank Stadium are all enjoyable activities that you can only enjoy at the city.
+The day after witnessing your wedding, your families might want to enjoy the city.
+The Guthrie Theater, the Mill City Museum, the Stone Arch Bridge, the Walker Art Center, the MAC, the Mall of America, U.S. Bank Stadium are all enjoyable activities that you can only enjoy in the city.